 He is a Master of Business Economics from the Åbo Akademi University in Turku, Finland.

 Tage is, in his role in developing marine agreements, focusing on finding the right solutions for the customers to enable their installations to operate at optimal efficiency throughout their lifecycle and meet the safety and legal requirements.
-During his 27 years at Wärtsilä he has held various positions ranging from sales to management, many of them in South America.
+During over his 30 years at Wärtsilä he has held various positions ranging from sales to management, many of them in South America.

 He has wide experience in improving shipping efficiency and optimising ship’s operations, auxiliary system’s operation and influence as well as maintenance management with condition monitoring systems and dynamic maintenance scheduling.